Lere, Nigeria: Climate

 Lere has a dry season that is partially cloudy and oppressively overcast, and a hot climate all year round.
-The average annual temperature ranges from 56 to 97 degrees Fahrenheit, rarely falling below 51 or rising over 102.
-Lere's climate is classified as tropical wet and dry, or savanna (Aw).
+The average annual temperature ranges from 13 to 36.1 degrees Celsius (56 to 97 degrees Fahrenheit), rarely falling below 51 °F or rising over 102 °F. Lere's climate is classified as tropical wet and dry, or savanna (Aw).
 The district experiences a yearly temperature of 27.84 °C (82.11 °F), which is -1.62% colder than the average for Nigeria.
-Lere experiences 129.11 wet days (35.37% of the time) and 90.53 millimeters (3.56 inches) of precipitation on average per year.
+Lere experiences 129.11 wet days (35.37% of the time) and 90.53 millimetres (3.56 inches) of precipitation on average per year.

-Average Temperature

 With an average daily high temperature of 94 °F, the hot season spans 2.3 months, from February 16 to April 27.
 At 96 °F on average for highs and 71 °F on average for lows, April is the hottest month in Lere during the year.
 With an average daily maximum temperature below 84 °F, the cool season spans 2.9 months, from July 5 to October 2.
 With an average low of 57 °F and high of 88 °F, December is the coldest month of the year in Lere.

+Health care facilities

+Lere Local Government Area has several public health care facilities, as well as private health care facilities.

 People

-Lere Local Government Area consists of a number of ethno-linguistic groups and subgroups largely speaking languages belonging to the East Kainji languages group of the Platoid languages such as: Agbiri, Akurmi, Amala, Amap, Anaseni, Aniragu, Arumaruma, Avono, Avori, Azelle, Dungu, Koonu, Kuzamani (Lere), Tumi.
-Others include: Fulani (in Lere town), Hausa, Igbo, Zaar.
+Lere Local Government Area consists of a number of ethno-linguistic groups and subgroups largely speaking languages belonging to the East Kainji languages group of the Platoid languages such as: Agbiri, Akurmi, Amala, Amap, Anaseni, Aniragu, Arumaruma, Avono, Avori, Azelle, Dungu, Koonu, Kuzamani (Lere), and Tumi.
+Others include Fulani (in Lere town), Hausa, Igbo, and Zaar.